PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-07 04:19:55
+Last updated: 2024-04-07 04:20:33
-Random Quote: Honey, don't you think the little rocks would hurt your nose, if you're trying to snort crack?
-I think you mean coke. - Piper Chapman
+Random Quote: Death can be the greatest opportunity of your life. - Berlin